suren-atoyan/react-pwa/README.md

 #### No IE

 A special script works in the index.html file for checking if the browser of the user is IE or not.
-And if it is, the execution of the application is being stopped and a special message will be shown.
+And if it is the case, the execution of the application will be stopped and a special message will be shown.
 You may not think about the compatibility of the app and IE, plus you may not think about how broken your app will be in different versions of IE. So, all users of IE will see this message when they visit your app.

 <img src="./public/images/readme/ie.message.png" width="300" title="IE message">

 You can see the implementation of this [here](https://github.com/suren-atoyan/react-pwa/tree/master/public/ie).
 It supports multiple languages.
-You can add your language with it's translation [here](https://github.com/suren-atoyan/react-pwa/blob/master/public/ie/init.js#L15).
+You can add your language with its translation [here](https://github.com/suren-atoyan/react-pwa/blob/master/public/ie/init.js#L15).

 #### Hoster

-There is a simple express server `/hoster/server`, which plays role of static server.
-The script `start-prop` (`yarn start-prod`), will build the project and start express server.
-More read in [Usage](#usage) section.
+There is a simple express server `/hoster/server`, which plays the role of a static server.
+The script `start-prod` (`npm/yarn start-prod`), will build the project and start express server.
+For more read in [Usage](#usage) section.

 ## Usage